fleetdm/fleet/articles/how-fleet-helps-federal-agencies-meet-cisa-bod-23-01.md

 Recently, the Cybersecurity and Infrastructure Security Agency (CISA) published [Binding Operational Directive 23-01](https://www.cisa.gov/binding-operational-directive-23-01).
 The directive’s goal is to improve asset visibility and vulnerability detection for the Federal Civilian Executive Branch (FCEB) enterprise.
 FCEB agencies have until April 3, 2023 to meet or exceed BOD 23-01’s requirements.

 What does this mean for FCEB agencies?
-Ultimately, they’ll benefit from stronger security postures.
+Stronger security postures.
 That’s reassuring considering these agencies include the Department of Energy, the Department of the Treasury, and the Department of Health and Human Services.

 What will it take to get there?
 Comprehensive, continuous reporting.
 The frequency and scope of these reports might seem daunting.
 But BOD 23-01 doesn’t have to disrupt your agency’s operations.
 Fleet will help you meet these requirements quickly and easily.
 Yes, really.